mdconaway/fastapi-cruddy-framework/README.md

 [![Product Name Screen Shot][product-screenshot]](https://github.com/mdconaway/fastapi-cruddy-framework)

+<b>Cruddy Framework now supports GraphQL!
+For examples, see the [example server](examples/fastapi_cruddy_sqlite)!</b>

 `fastapi-cruddy-framework` is a companion library to [FastAPI](https://fastapi.tiangolo.com/) designed to bring the development productivity of [Ruby on Rails](https://rubyonrails.org/), [Ember.js](https://emberjs.com/) or [Sails.js](https://sailsjs.com/) to the [FastAPI](https://fastapi.tiangolo.com/) ecosystem.
 Many of the design patterns base themselves on [Sails.js](https://sailsjs.com/) "policies," [Sails.js](https://sailsjs.com/) model lifecycle events, [sails-ember-rest](https://github.com/mdconaway/sails-ember-rest) automatic CRUD routing, and [Ember.js](https://emberjs.com/) [REST-Adapter](https://api.emberjs.com/ember-data/release/classes/RESTAdapter) feature sets.
 By default, data sent to and from the auto-magic CRUD routes are expected to conform to the [Ember.js](https://emberjs.com/) Rest Envelope and Linked-data relationship specification.
 This specification is highly readable for front-end developers, allows for an expressive over-the-wire query syntax, and embeds self-describing relationship URL links in each over-the-wire record to help data stores automatically generate requests to fetch or update related records.
 This library is still in an alpha/beta phase, so use at your own risk.
 All CRUD actions and relationship types are currently supported, though there may be unexpected bugs.
 Please report any bugs under "issues."

 TODO: Additional documentation and tests.
 (General features covered by tests) Maybe more comments.
 Maybe more features.

 See the examples folder for a quick reference of high level setup.
 It currently contains a fully functional fastapi server which uses fastapi-cruddy-framework and the sqlite adapter.
 It even shows how to override incoming post data to do things like hash a user's password during initial registration using a simple drop-in policy function.

-Come for the websocket manager, stay for the CRUD!
+Come for the GraphQL and websocket managers, stay for the CRUD!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>